SmartAdvisorOnline

 How a VPN works: encrypted tunnel, metadata shielding, and protocol stack visual

-Quick answer A VPN works by creating an encrypted tunnel between your device and a VPN server.
+Short answer A VPN works by creating an encrypted tunnel between your device and a VPN server.
 Your original traffic is wrapped inside a second packet, protected with session keys, then sent through that tunnel.
 Websites see the VPN server’s IP instead of your own, while your ISP mostly sees encrypted traffic heading to a VPN endpoint.
-In practice, the result depends on protocol choice, DNS routing, kill switch behaviour, and whether your provider handles IPv6, metadata leaks, and future-ready key exchange properly.
+The result depends on protocol choice, DNS routing, kill switch behaviour, and whether your provider handles IPv6, metadata leaks, and future-ready key exchange properly.

 Disclosure: We may earn affiliate commissions if you buy via our links.
 This helps fund testing and tool maintenance.
 See Disclosure.